Need help memorizing scripture and want an easy and fast way to do it?

 Before getting started with your strategy for memorizing scripture, it will be helpful to put some thought into why you’re doing it.
 To put my cards completely on the table, here’s why I do it:

 Here are some other reasons that might relate to you:

 - Memorizing scripture creates an internal source of inspiration

-- By having scripture memorized, you will feel closer to your traditions
+- After you memorize scripture, you will feel closer to your traditions

 - Memorizing even just one more verse can make you feel incredibly closer to your source